Yahoo names three new independent directors to board

-John D. Hayes, chief marketing officer of American Express; Peter Liguori, former chief operating officer of Discovery Communications, and Thomas J. McInerney, the outgoing chief financial officer of IAC/InterActiveCorp will commence their tenure as directors effective April 5, Yahoo said in a statement on Sunday.
+John D. Hayes, chief marketing officer of American Express (AXP.N); Peter Liguori, former chief operating officer of Discovery Communications (DISCA.O), and Thomas J. McInerney, the outgoing chief financial officer of IAC/InterActiveCorp IACI.O will commence their tenure as directors effective April 5, Yahoo said in a statement on Sunday.

 The appointments come as Loeb's hedge fund Third Point, which has a 5.8 percent stake in Yahoo, has sharply criticized the Internet company's strategy and launched a campaign to install four directors at its board.